ProFormA/proformaxml/Whitepaper.md

 ### 4.1 The top elements in the grading hints section

 First the grading-hints-type defines the root element.
 This is the root node of the grading scheme hierarchy.
 If the root does not specify any child nodes, the total grading score will be obtained by including all test results scores.
-A "function" attribute (see below) specifies the accumulator function.
+A **function** attribute (see below) specifies the accumulator function.

 combine elements are inner nodes of the grading scheme hierarchy - either as an immediate child of the root node or as a further descendant node.
 A combine node specifies how to condense several sub results.
 Sub results can be test results or again "combined" results.